- Most members of the class were “Guinea Pigs” of the Education System.

 Golden Jubilee of Admission

-The “Golden Jubilee of the admission to 2nd BE” in 2014, because the 69ers were concerned with the declining health of members and that some may not be able to make it to the True Golden Jubilee of graduation in 2019.
+The “Golden Jubilee of the admission to 2nd BE” in 2014, because the 69ers were concerned with the declining health of members.

 Declining Health of Members

-At one moment, the Class of 69 had a median age of 69, and the list of GBNF has 69 members.
+At one time, the Class of 69 had a median age of 69, and the list of GBNF has 69 members.

-That symmetry no longer holds.
-The Class of 69 has a median age of 74, and the list of GBNF has 90 members.
+The symmetry no longer holds.
+The Class of 69 has a median age of 75, and the list of GBNF has 117 members.